 - 0750 - You may not see a toilet for a while... consider this before leaving your lodging

-- 0800 - Be at our office at 0800 - a couple of minutes earlier if you are renting skis.
-The office is at the base of Red Mountain ski resort in Rossland BC.
+- 0800 - Be at our welcome centre at 0800 - or fifteen minutes earlier if you are renting skis.
+The welcome centre is at the base of Red Mountain ski resort in Rossland BC.
 The address is 2-4430 Red Mountain Rd - it is in the Red Robs condo block, just before the Red Shutter Inn.
 If you get to the roundabout, you've gone too far.
 You will be required to sign a liability waiver and assumption of risks form which waives your rights to sue us, our staff and suppliers, and the Crown, for pretty much any reason. ne too far.
 There is limited parking available here.
 Please don't park in front of the restaurant, they don't like it.
 The main resort lot isn't far away if our lots are full.
 If you are planning on driving your own vehicle up behind our bus, rather than riding the bus, it's ok to park at the restaurant, just don't leave it there all day.

 - 1600 - Get off of the snowcats, return your transceivers.

 - 1700 - Return to "Fresh" watch photos and video from the day - prizes for the best face shot, best crash, best gest photo, and best video - food and drink available.